 Include a short profile at the top of your CV.
-Usually this will be no more than 100 word.
+Usually this will be no more than 100 words.
 Here is it key to tailor this to the job you are applying for.
 For example, ‘Recent Psychology graduate keen to secure a role working with children in a school-based setting’.
-This lets the recruiter know that you are serious about the role, and not just sending your CV anywhere!
+This lets the recruiter know that you are serious about the role and are not just sending your CV anywhere.